Application Process for Freshman Students

 - The completed undergraduate admission application (online application preferred)

-- An official high school transcript plus official college transcripts if dual credit has been earned with a C or better.
+- An official high school transcript plus official college transcripts if dual credit has been earned with a C or better from a non-IU campus.

 - SAT/ACT scores if current high school senior or those who have been out of high school for less than one year (or within one year of when should have graduated if GED recipients)